h2oai/h2o-llmstudio/documentation/docs/get-started/set-up-llm-studio.md

 python prompt.py -e {experiment_name}
 ```

-`experiment_name` is the output folder of the experiment you want to chat with (see [configuration](addlink)).
+`experiment_name` is the output folder of the experiment you want to chat with.
 The interactive chat will also work with models that were fine-tuned using the GUI.